Deployment (container)

 Notes:

-1. Replace eldoc.domain.com with your actual domain name used for accessing elDoc system.
+1. Replace eldoc.domain.com with your actual domain name used for accessing the elDoc system.

-2. When using some of the components of the elDoc system deployed as external containers recommended to add the following configuration parameters:
+2. When using some elDoc components deployed as external containers, it is recommended to add the following configuration parameters:

 Network=eldoc-net